-(I) All providers of Title XX services must comply with any licensing, certification, or approval required by state or federal law or regulation.
+(J) All providers of Title XX services shall comply with any licensing, certification, or approval required by state or federal law or regulation.

-(K) Pursuant to section 1128(H)(3) of the Social Security Act, providers excluded from medicare participation are not eligible to receive Title XX funds either directly or indirectly.
+(L) Pursuant to section 1397d(a)(9)(A) of the Social Security Act, providers excluded from medicare participation are not eligible to receive Title XX funds either directly or indirectly.
 Neither the CDJFS nor providers of services under Title XX funding shall employ or contract with excluded individuals.